 Name: Date:

 Fill in the necessary parts of your process paper below.

-Topic:
+Торіс:

 How and why did you choose your topic?

 How did you conduct your research?

 How and why did you select your project category?

 How did you create your project?

 How does your topic fit into this year's theme?

-Fill in the necessary parts of your process paper below.
+Name: Date: Fill in the necessary parts of your process paper below.
 Topic: UNIGOV How and why did you choose your topic?
-I am very interested in politics, especially politics of the 60s and 70s.
+I am very interested in politics, especially polit cics of the 60s and 70s.
 I wanted to do an Indiana topic, so I chose to look at UNIGOV, which is based in Indianapolis.
 How did you conduct your research?
-I started with basic internet searches and found some books at the public library about Indianapolis government and UNIGOV.
+I started with basic internet searches and found s some books at the public library about Indianapolis government and UNIGOV.
 I used the University of Indianapolis Digital Mayoral Archives for much of my primary source research, where documents on the city's politics are available online.
 How and why did you select your project category?
-I chose to create a documentary because I love watching documentaries, working with technology, and thought this was the best way to showcase the multimedia resources I found on my topic.
+I chose to create a documentary because I love wat cching documentaries, working with technology, and thought this was the best way to showcase the multimedia resources I found on my topic.
 How did you create your project?
-I started by conducting research through the internet, books, archives.
+I started by conducting research through the inter rnet, books, archives.
 Through my research, I developed a thesis statement.
-Then I compiled images and videos that supported my thesis and created a story board for my documentary before creating the actual documentary.
+Then I compiled images s and videos that supported my thesis and created a story board for my documentary before creating t the actual documentary.
 How does your topic fit into this year's theme?
-My topic fits this year's theme because the act of consolidating city and county government to improve the city was a highly debated in Indianapolis and Marion County.
-It is still a controversial measure that has strongly impacted government and the city of Indianapolis.
+My topic fits this year's theme because the act of consolidating city and county government to improve the city was a highly debated and a pioneer ring idea for Indianapolis and Marion County.
+It is still a controversial measure that has strongly impacted government and the city of Indianapo-